 After our article about the “5 European snacks you probably haven’t tasted yet” and based on the same philosophy, that in order to truly understand a city or country, you should get acquainted with its food culture, we present this time five sweet desserts that are characteristic of the places we visited and part of their tradition and culture.

 Tarte Tropiezenne : Also known as La Tarte de Saint-Tropez, La Tarte Tropiezenne, is a dessert pastry consisting of a cut-in-two and filled brioche.
 It was created in 1955 by Alexandre Micka, a pastry shop owner in Saint-Tropez.
 The pastry was named by actress Brigitte Bardot, who eat the tart regularly while filming “And God Created Woman” in St Tropez, and advised Micka to give it a proper name.
-The brioche is filled with tasty and smooth lemon flavored cream; whose recipe remains a well kept secret and was based on a recipe Micka was given by his grandmother.
-The tart come in many different shapes and sizes (occasionally strawberries were added to the cream) and is sprinkled with powdered sugar or sugar crystals.
-Nowadays the tart has become an icon Southern French dessert and could be found all over Provence.
-However the best place to taste it remains the original Micka’s shop, named La Tarte Tropezienne (Traverse des Lices, Saint Tropez – France) in St Tropez and it is the perfect ending after a long walk around the streets of the world famous village .
+The brioche is filled with tasty and smooth lemon flavoured cream; whose recipe remains a well-kept secret and was based on a recipe Micka was given by his grandmother.
+The tart comes in many different shapes and sizes (occasionally strawberries were added to the cream) and is sprinkled with powdered sugar or sugar crystals.
+Nowadays the tart has become an icon of Southern French dessert and could be found all over Provence.
+However, the best place to taste it remains the original Micka’s shop, named La Tarte Tropezienne (Traverse des Lices, Saint Tropez – France) in St Tropez and it is the perfect ending after a long walk around the streets of the world-famous village.
 [For more information about St Tropez see our related article]

 No trip is complete without some unique tastes.
 The quest never stops and there are always more things and experiences to discover.